hivesolutions/appier/doc/templates.md

 <img src="{{ url_for('static', filename = 'images/cats/felix.png') }}" />
 ```

+The previous example will output a link to `static/images/cats/felix.png` from
+the root of your app location.
+All static resources like CSS, Javascript, Images,
+and others, should be stored inside the `static` directory (read the [Structure](structure.md)
+documentation for more details on how the app file structure works).

 In case you want the resource to be compressed to lessen bandwidth usage, you can pass the `compress` flag.

 ```html